 Outsourcing software development – The art of not going too far at offshoring & body leasing in IT

 Possibilities are endless.
-You can go to another continent, a neighboring country or use the smarts and do your homework.
-You can go for cheap, or try to find best value for money.
+You can try going transcontinental, a neighboring country or do a really deep research and find something that fits the bill perfectly.
+You can go for cheap, or find best value for money.
 You may think cheapest is best but this has been the undoing of many before you.

-Let’s see if I can help a little with understanding development outsourcing process.
+Let’s see if I can help a little with understanding software development outsourcing process.

 Don’t judge a book by the cover

 When you want to outsource manufacturing of something physical, it’s easy these days.
 All you need is to find the cheapest manufacturer offering quality and capacity you require.
 With IT trying to find this ‘’Golden Middle’’ proves to be much harder.
 You will find both cheap and expensive developers claiming best quality and best value for money.